flyteorg/flyte/rsts/deployment/aws/manual.rst

 * Create this role without any permission boundary.
 Advanced users can try to restrict the permissions for there usecases.
 * Choose any tags that would help in you tracking this role based on your devops rules
-* Choose a good name for your cluster role which is easier to search eg ClusterName-EKS-Node-Role_
+* Choose a good name for your node role which is easier to search eg: <ClusterName-EKS-Node-Role>

 Refer the following AWS docs for the details https://docs.aws.amazon.com/eks/latest/userguide/create-node-role.html